wix/Detox/docs/Guide.ParallelTestExecution.md

 ## Lock File

-Simulators/emulators run on a different process, outside of node, and require some sort of lock mechanism to make sure only one process controlls a simulator in a given time.
+Simulators/emulators run on a different process, outside of node, and require some sort of lock mechanism to make sure only one process controls a simulator in a given time.
 Therefore, Detox 7.4.0 introduced `device.registry.state.lock`, a lock file controlled by Detox, that registers all in-use simulators.

 > **Note:** Each worker is responsible of removing the deviceId from the list in `device.registry.state.lock`.
 Exiting a test runner abruptly (using ctrl+c / ⌘+c) will not give the worker a chance to deregister the device from the lock file, resulting in an inconsistent state, which can result in creation of unnecessary new simulators.
 >